Thep Can Tho FC

-Quảng Ninh Football Club (Câu lạc bộ bóng đá Quảng Ninh) is a Vietnamese football club based in Hạ Long, Quảng Ninh.
-The club is playing its home matches at the 20,000-capacity Cẩm Phả Stadium.
+Thep Can Tho Football Club (Câu lạc bộ bóng đá Thép Cần Thơ), formely known as Quang Ninh, is a Vietnamese football club based in Cần Thơ.
+The club is playing its home matches at the 30,000-capacity Cần Thơ Stadium.
 They currently play in the V.League 2, the second highest tier of the Vietnamese football league system.

 History

+Quảng Ninh era

-Following the dissolution of Than Quang Ninh in 2021, Quảng Ninh province had no more no more football football teams competing in Vietnamese football system.
+Following the dissolution of Than Quảng Ninh in 2021, Quảng Ninh province had no more football teams competing in Vietnamese football system.
 On 1 July 2024, under the proposal of Quảng Ninh province's Department of Culture and Sports, the Quảng Ninh Football Development Joint Stock Company was established, headquartered in Hạ Long, put in the place the Quang Ninh FC.

 Quang Ninh entried the 2024 Vietnamese Third Division, being placed in Group A. The team's squad and staff was composed of many members of the former Than Quang Ninh team.
 During their first season The team won 5 games and drew 2, finished first in the group, thus promote to the 2025 Vietnamese Second Division.

 During their second season, the club won 8 games and drew 2, finished first in the group again.
 Leading Quang Ninh promoted to V.League 2 as professional football for the first time ever.

+Relocation to Cần Thơ

+After finishing ninth in their first ever season at the V.League 2, Xuân Thiện Group acquired Quảng Ninh FC.
+The club then relocated to Cần Thơ, and changed their name to Thép Cần Thơ in September 2026.